-- A. Under Article XI, Section 7 of the California Constitution, the County may adopt and enforce ordinances and regulations not in conflict with general laws to protect and promote the public health, safety, and welfare of its citizens. - B. Under Government Code Section 25123, the County may enact an ordinance for the immediate preservation of the public peace, health, or safety, which contains a declaration of facts constituting the urgency and that ordinance will be effective immediately. - C. Under Government Code Section 65858, the County may as an urgency measure adopt an interim ordinance prohibiting land uses that may be in conflict with contemplated land use regulations that the County is studying or considering or intends to study within a reasonable time. - D. The state and federal law governing the definition and cultivation of industrial hemp are complex schemes that are still evolving, and as yet incomplete and uncertain, causing multiple issues which may adversely affect the public peace, health, or safety of residents or of visitors to the County, as outlined below. - E. On December 20, 2018, Congress enacted the Agriculture Improvement Act of 2018 (132 Stat.
+- A. Under Article XI, Section 7 of the California Constitution, the County may adopt and enforce ordinances and regulations not in conflict with general laws to protect and promote the public health, safety, and welfare of its citizens. - B. Under Government Code Section 25123, the County may enact an ordinance for the immediate preservation of the public peace, health, or safety, which contains a declaration of facts constituting the urgency and that ordinance will be effective immediately. - C. Under Government Code Section 65858, the County may as an urgency measure adopt an interim ordinance prohibiting land uses that may be in conflict with contemplated land use regulations that the County is studying or considering or intends to study within a reasonable time.
+An urgency ordinance adopted under Government Code Section 65858 is initially effective for forty-five (45) days from the date of adoption.
+The County may extend that ordinance for ten months (10) and fifteen (15) days after notice and public hearing, and may extend it one last time after that for a full year. - D. The state and federal law governing the definition and cultivation of industrial hemp are complex schemes that are still evolving, and as yet incomplete and uncertain, causing multiple issues which may adversely affect the public peace, health, or safety of residents or of visitors to the County, as outlined below. - E. On December 20, 2018, Congress enacted the Agriculture Improvement Act of 2018 (132 Stat.
 4490; PL 115-334; 2018 Farm Bill) that allows hemp cultivation far more broadly than the previously permitted pilot programs for studying market interest in hemp-derived products.
 The 2018 Farm Bill also redefines hemp to include all parts of the plant, including seeds, derivatives, extracts, and cannabinoids, and allows the transfer of hemp-derived products across state lines for commercial or other purposes.
 It also puts no restrictions on the sale, transport, or possession of hemp-derived products, so long as those items are produced in a manner consistent with the law.